U.S. says 2.7 million additional Takata air bag inflators to be recalled

-WASHINGTON (Reuters) - The U.S. National Highway Traffic Safety Administration said Tuesday that new testing is prompting Takata Corp (7312.T) to declare 2.7 million air bag inflators defective in Ford Motor Co (F.N), Nissan Motor Co (7201.T) and Mazda Motor Corp (7261.T) vehicles.
+WASHINGTON (Reuters) - The U.S. National Highway Traffic Safety Administration said Tuesday that new testing is prompting Takata Corp 7312.T to declare 2.7 million air bag inflators defective in Ford Motor Co (F.N), Nissan Motor Co (7201.T) and Mazda Motor Corp (7261.T) vehicles.

 Takata air bag inflators are already linked to 17 deaths and more than 180 injuries worldwide, and the recalls will eventually cover about 125 million inflators.
 The auto safety agency said new testing is prompting the recall of some driver-side air bags built from 2015 through 2012.